Statistics: 13.6 miles, ascent 2577′, descent 2659′, 8 hours

-I awoke early to watch the sunrise over beautiful, remote Black Valley.
+I awoke early to watch the sunrise over the beautiful, remote Black Valley.

 Sheila and the dogs bid us good-bye as we left the B&B and began an enjoyable walk down a narrow lane, with the craggy MacGillycuddy’s Reeks on one side and the distant Gearhameen River on the other.

 As previously mentioned, the “colored” (sprayed) sheep around here are intriguing.
-I was reminded of “a horse of a different color” in the Wizard of Oz as we moved quickly by several “sheep of a different color”!
+I was reminded of “a horse of a different color” in the Wizard of Oz as we walked past several “sheep of a different color”!

 Approaching the end of Black Valley, Lough Reagh came into view, nestled at the foot of three mountains: Knocklomena, Knockaunanattin, and Mullaghanattin.
 Great names!
 Try to pronounce them…

 Next we discovered the cottage ruins at Dromluska, a particularly sobering sight.
 Such “famine ruins” (as they are called) are prevalent in Ireland – reminders of the devastation caused by the potato famine in the mid 1800’s.
 Ireland’s population dropped by 20% due to death and emigration.